n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

-Although this ordering is not designated a Unicode normalization form, shaping engine implementers may find it a useful target if attempting to correct mis-ordered emoji ZWJ sequences.
+Although this ordering is not designated a Unicode normalization form, shaping engine implementers may find it a useful target if attempting to correct invalid mis-ordered emoji ZWJ sequences.

 Shaping engines should also note that the `Emoji` and `Extended_Pictographic` properties may require tracking in any Unicode